publisha/publisha.github.io/_papers/howShakespeareHelpsMeTeach.md

 ## Marking up the structure

 Before we consider how the text will be styled we use the understanding of the elements just described to add markup to the text.
+A good way to understand the structure of the play is to consider each element and its relationship to the other elements.

+Let’s describe the rules for the play in simple English first:

+* A list of characters in the play (dramatis personae)
+  - role in the play described
+* A number of Acts
+  - A number of scenes in each act
+    - One location in each scene
+    - a number of stage directions in each scene
+    - a number character names in each scene that can be repeated
+    - a number of verse lines that follow a character name
+    - or - a number of prose paragraphs that follow a character name
+    - or - a number of song lines that’s follow a character name
+      - an inline stage direction within a verse line or within a prose paragraph

 ### The DTD (Document Type Definition)

 We can create a DTD that represents the rule set of the Shakespeare play.
-Let’s describe the rules for the play in English first:

-* A number of Acts
-* A number of scenes in each act
-* One location in each scene
-* a number of stage directions in each scene
-* a number character names in each scene that can be repeated
-* a number of verse lines that follow a character name
-* or - a number of prose paragraphs that follow a character name
-* or - a number of song likes that’s follow a character name
-* an inline stage direction within a verse line or within a prose paragraph

 ```XML
 <!ELEMENT shakespeareplay (dramatis_personae?,play?)>